405 KAR 16:001. Definitions for 405 KAR Chapter 16.

 (b) Environmental data to establish the conditions of an area before beginning surface coal mining and reclamation operations pursuant to the requirements of 405 KAR Chapters 7 through 24 if the activity could cause any disturbance of the land surface or any appreciable effect upon land, air, water, or other environmental resources.

 (18) "Coal mine waste" means coal processing waste and underground development waste.

 (19) "Coal processing waste" means materials that are separated from the product coal during the cleaning, concentrating, or other processing or preparation of coal.

 (20) "Collateral bond" means an indemnity agreement in a sum certain payable to the cabinet executed by the permittee and that which is supported by the deposit with the cabinet of cash, negotiable certificates of deposit, or an irrevocable letter of credit of any bank organized and authorized to transact business in the United States.

 (21) "Combustible material" means organic material that is capable of burning, either by fire or through oxidation, accompanied by the evolution of heat and a significant temperature rise.

 (22) "Compaction" means increasing the density of a material by reducing the voids between the particles by mechanical effort.

 (23) "Cropland" means land used for the production of adapted crops for harvest, alone or in a rotation with grasses and legumes, and includes row crops, small grain crops, hay crops, nursery crops, orchard crops, and other similar specialty crops.

-(24) "Cumulative impact area" means the area, including the permit area, within which impacts resulting from the proposed operation may interact with the impacts of all anticipated mining on surface and groundwater systems.
-Anticipated mining shall include, at a minimum, the entire projected lives through bond release of:
+(24) "Cumulative impact area" means the area, including the permit area, within which impacts resulting from the proposed operation could interact with the impacts of all anticipated mining on surface and groundwater systems.
+Anticipated mining includes, at a minimum, the entire projected lives through bond release of: